ramigiki/passwordfactory/README.md

 make format
 ```

-### API documentation
+### API documentation and testing

-* ``postman/`` -- contains api collection which can be impoted to postman.
+* ``postman/`` -- contains api collection which can be imported to postman.
 Each API call is documented.
-* postman tests are written against each api call which can be exectued through postman runner
+* postman tests are written against each api call which can be exectued through postman run collection

 ---